KenethGarcia/ClassiPyGRB/JOSS_Docs/paper.md

 # Summary

-**ClassiPyGRB** is a Python 3 package to download, process, visualize and classify Gamma-Ray-Burst (GRB) datavbase from [Swift/BAT Telescope](https://swift.gsfc.nasa.gov/about_swift/bat_desc.html).
+**ClassiPyGRB** is a Python 3 package to download, process, visualize and classify Gamma-Ray-Burst (GRB) database from [Swift/BAT Telescope](https://swift.gsfc.nasa.gov/about_swift/bat_desc.html).
 It is distributed over the GNU General Public License Version 2 (1991).

 Gamma-ray bursts (GRBs) are originated by the death of a massive star or from the merger of two compact objects.
 The classification is based on their duration [@Kouveliotou1993].
 Nevertheless, events such as GRB 211211A [@Yang2022)] has challenged this taxonomy.
 Therefore, this method is not completely reliable for the determination of the progenitors of such events.